ErikLundJensen/master-labs/lab-ocp-01/README.md

 https://bitbucket.org/ocplabadmin/master-labs/src/master/

 The username and password are given by instructor.
-Navigate to your assigned Bitbucket project (e.g. USER01).
-You have received your own project in Bitbucket.
+First you need to fork this repository.

-Create a new repository with your username (e.g "user01") by forking the "master-labs" repository found here:
+Create a repository with your username (e.g "user01") by forking the "master-labs" repository found here:
 https://bitbucket.org/ocplabadmin/master-labs.git

 You may write answers and comments into your forked repositories.